 The untold story of the Royal Navy's struggle to invent carrier warfare

-Great Britain was breaking new ground with the first fleet to actively deploy carrier air power at war in 1939.
+Great Britain was breaking new ground with the first fleet to deploy carrier air power in a high-intensity war in 1939.

 Captains, crews, pilots and admirals were making things up as they went along.